chen-dawn/SPICE/process_fastq_250221/README.md

-# Process FASTQ files to generate count matrix
+# Process and normalize FASTQ files

-**The most current latest version for all processed files is always saved in the `/broad/dawnccle/processed_data/latest` folder.**
+## 1. Convert raw FASTQ files to counts table

-## Use UMI-tools to extract the element barcode from R2
+### Use UMI-tools to extract the element barcode from R2
 Our sequencing is such that R1 contains the information for the reporter sequence and splice junctions, and R2 contains the element barcode.
 First I run umi tools using the barcode whitelist like so to extract the barcode from R2.
 This only allows for perfect string matching with no error tolerance, but the Illumina sequencing error rate is low enough such that it doesn't lead to a major decrease in mapping rates.

 The file to run is `/Volumes/broad_dawnccle/melange/process_fastq_250221/01_raw_fastq_to_counts/run_umi_tools_demux.sh`.